Your Child has entered the final week of the embryonic period, and after it, there is a lower chance of miscarriage.

 What you can do now

 You need to drink plenty of water during pregnancy.
-Water is essential to you and your baby because of your increased blood volume and Your Baby ’s amniotic fluid.
+Water is essential to you and your baby because of your increased blood volume and Your Child ’s amniotic fluid.

 If you’re 35 or older or if you have a family history of genetic conditions, it’s time to consider doing a genetic screening.
 It is usually done between 10 and 14 weeks of pregnancy.
 The test can be done at the same time as the dating scan.

 You may also want to take a flu shot to prevent you from getting sick while pregnant.
-Many obstetrician-gynecologists advise having a flu vaccination and whooping cough vaccination in pregnancy to protect you and your baby.
+Many doctors advise having a flu vaccination and whooping cough vaccination in pregnancy to protect you and your baby.